zohnannor/dark-mode-gd/about.md

 -   shop colors
 -   gauntlet colors
 -   leaderboard highlight color
+-   "floating ui settings", a button on every screen for quick customization (for future me: `#include <Geode/ui/GeodeUI.hpp>`)

 If you find a bug or have a suggestion, reach out on [Github] (open new issue) or [Discord] (`@zohnannor`)!